Sniffy2019/Deep-State-weekender/README.md

 GitHub (https://github.com/Sniffy2019/Deep-State-weekender
 )
-Using Gitpod or code anywhere the command line was easier to establish commits.
-Once using the port 8000 sometimes the changes would lag or not update at all
+Using  Code anywhere the command line was easier to establish commits.
+Once using the port 8000 sometimes the changes would lag or not update at all.

+The front page or "index.html" page.
+Has two functioning buttons one for purchasing tickets and the other for finding the 02 arena.

+The payment page is mock up of a Stripe payment system. if you put an actual recognised credit card or debit card it will say payment successful.
+As I didn't want to actually go any deeper the page states that as a matter of default as I dont want anyone's personal details entered.
+If the card isn't recognised then the page states this.
+You can actually add details in but it will not save them as  a standard interactive payment page would.
+There is also a countdown timer which infers to the time left to purchase tickets.
+The page has a home page with the drop down menu but that is more for effect to highlight the home page.
+The features for the purpose of this site works well and respond as expected.

+The second button is "find us here" and shows a map of the 02 site where you can click on the site to get the exact address.
+I've down loaded an Api from google apps and its restricted to a certain amount of use so for the purpose of display and tutors marking it will display.
+You may need to hit F5 to refresh or go into developer tools and come out again for the page to refresh.
+It does work but it can be hit and miss depending on the users cache or settings on the Chrome develope site.